tenstorrent/tt-metal/docs/source/examples/dram_loopback.rst

   L1Buffer *l1_b0 = CreateL1Buffer(program, device, core, dram_buffer_size, l1_buffer_addr);

-We need to know how large the buffer will be in bytes.
-Let's say we have 50 "tiles" worth.

-Wait, what's a tile?
-In LL Buda, we generally structure blocks of data as "tiles".
-Each tile contains ``32 x 32`` (or 1024) values of FP16 format.
-Since FP16 is 2 bytes large, and each tile is 1024 values, 50 tiles is ``50 * (2 * 32
-* 32)`` bytes large.
-For simplicity, let's make all our buffers this size.
-Our L1 Buffer is therefore of this size, and will be housed at the ``400KB`` starting address in L1.
+For simplicity, let's make the size of all our buffers 50 tiles.
+We'll also put this particular L1 Buffer at location ``400KB``.

-We'll make similarly-sized DRAM buffers for input and output data, at different locations in DRAM.
-Note that we will be using DRAM channel 0 for now.
-On Grayskull, we have 8 channels to use.
+Let's make the input and output DRAM buffers.

 .. code-block:: cpp